xajxatel/bitsandbites/README.md

 ### Foodie Mode
 - **Browse Menus**: View menus from various food outlets on campus.
 - **Place Orders**: Add items to the cart and place orders.
-- **Order Tracking**: Track the status of your order and receive notifications and view ordr history.
+- **Order Tracking**: Track the status of your order and receive notifications and view order history.
-- **Expenses Tracking** : Track daily , monthly and lifetime expenses on the app
+- **Expenses Tracking**: Track daily, monthly, and lifetime expenses on the app.

 <div align="center">
   <img src="https://github.com/xajxatel/bitsandbites/assets/137952206/75ee80ba-b351-477f-b529-680485e2deee" width="200" />